Air Conditioner Repair Checklist

 If you have a smart thermostat, such as one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for help.
 If it still won’t work, contact us at 928-432-6018 for assistance.

 Your cooling equipment probably has a power-cutting lever around its outdoor unit.
 This switch is commonly in a metal box mounted on your residence.
-If your AC has recently been maintained, the switch may have unintentionally been positioned in the “off” location.
+If your AC has recently been maintained, the switch may have unintentionally been turned off.

 Clogged Condensate Drain Pan